09/008/2016 – John Snyder – Washington State Fishing

 Location: Columbia River from the Highway 395 Bridge in Pasco to Chief Joseph Dam

-All other current regulations apply to the respective fisheries affected by this rule change.
+All other current regulations apply to Columbia River guided fishing and sports fisheries not affected by this rule change.